Introduction: Two testing types QA teams confuse constantly

 After hotfixes: Hotfixes skip normal review and are disproportionately likely to cause regressions.
 Always regression-test them — even small ones.

-After infrastructure changes: Database migrations, CDN changes, and environment updates can introduce regressions no integration test will catch, because the code itself didn't change.
+After infrastructure changes: Database migrations, CDN changes, and environment updates can introduce regressions no integration test will catch, because the code itself didn't change — which is why knowing the exact environment a failure occurred in often matters as much as the failure itself.

 How regression and integration testing work together in a release cycle